-Peoples Gas System, Inc. (Peoples or PGS) filed a request (and an addendum to its request) for confidentiality concerning certain portions of its PGA filings for the month of September, 1991.
-The confidential information is located in Document No. 11052-91.
+Peoples Gas System, Inc. (Peoples or PGS) filed a request (and two addenda to its request) for confidentiality concerning certain portions of its PGA filings for the month of October, 1991.
+The confidential information is located in Document No. 11738-91.
 PGS states that this information is intended to be and is treated by PGS and its affiliates as proprietary, and that it has not been publicly disclosed.

 There is a presumption in the law of the State of Florida that documents submitted to governmental agencies shall be public records.
-The only exceptions to this presumption are the specific statutory exemptions provided in the law and exemptions granted by governmental agencies pursuant to the specific terms of a statutory provision.
-This presumption is based on the concept that government should operate in the "sunshine."
+The only exceptions to this presumption are the specific statutory exemptions provided in the law and exemptions granted by governmental agencies pursuant to the specific terms of a statutory This presumption is based on the concept that provision. government should operate in the "sunshine."
 It is this Commission's view that a request for specified confidential classification of documents must meet a very high burden.
 The Company may fulfill its burden by demonstrating that the documents fall into one of the statutory examples set out in Section 366.093, Florida Statutes, or by demonstrating that the information is proprietary confidential information, the disclosure of which will cause the Company or its ratepayers harm.

-For the monthly gas filing, we require Peoples to show the quantity and cost of gas purchased from Florida Gas Transmission Company (FGT) during September of 1991, and for the period from April to September of 1991.
+For the monthly gas filing, we require Peoples to show the quantity and cost of gas purchased from Florida Gas Transmission Company (FGT) during October of 1991, and for the period from October 1991 to March 1992.
 PGS states that FGT's current demand and commodity rates for FTS-1 transportation service and G purchases are set forth in FGT's tariff, which is a public record held by the Federal Energy Regulatory Commission (FERC).
 The purchased gas adjustment, which is subject to FERC review, can have a significant effect on the price charged by FGT.
 This purchased gas adjustment is also a matter of public record.
-On the other hand, the price PGS pays gas suppliers other than FGT are primarily "Open access" on FGT's system has the result of negotiations. enabled Gator Gas Marketing (Gator), a PGS affiliate, to purchase gas from suppliers other than FGT.
-Gator negotiates varying prices, depending on the length of the purchasing period, the
+On the other hand, the price PGS pays gas suppliers other than FGT are primarily the result of negotiations.
+"Open access" on FGT's system has enabled Gator Gas Marketing (Gator), a PGS affiliate, to purchase gas from suppliers other than FGT.
+Gator negotiates varying DOOLMENT NUMBER-DATE prices, depending on the length of the purchasing period, the season or seasons of the purchase, the quantities involved, and whether the purchase is made on a firm or an interruptible basis.
+Also, gas prices can vary from producer-to-producer or marketer-tomarketer, even when non-price terms and conditions of the purchase are not significantly different.
+Gator also buys gas to sell directly to several of Peoples' large industrial customers.